rjam/CupHolder/README.md

 At its core the library acts simply as a wrapper for the lesser known [onRetainNonConfigurationInstance](https://developer.android.com/reference/android/app/Activity.html#onRetainNonConfigurationInstance()) / [onRetainCustomNonConfigurationInstance](https://developer.android.com/reference/android/support/v4/app/FragmentActivity.html#onRetainCustomNonConfigurationInstance()) which have always been part of the Activity lifecycle, while providing nice default implementations for both `Activity` and `AppCompatActivity`.

-###Sample###
+###Sample Projects###

+**Sample**

-In the sample app you can quickly check that the model's state (the displayed number) is being kept across screen rotations.
+In the sample app you can quickly verify that the model's state (the displayed number) is being kept across screen rotations.
 A second activity shows the same behavior but using a regular retained fragment for comparison.

+**Sample-MVP**

+A similar project showcasing how the library can be used to easily retain Presenters during configuration changes.